awilkie/aeroautonomous/README.md

 # aeroautonomous
-Design, build and test drones for autonomous systems testing.
+Design, build and test drones for autonomous systems prototyping.